Frequently Asked Questions

 program such as ours with their human guardian, which includes a positive temperament test, can then go on to serve many people in society in many different walks of life.

-In the closing a Service Dog can certainly by his/her sweet nature act as and become a Therapy Dog under certain conditions.
+In closing, a Service Dog can certainly by his/her sweet nature act as and become a Therapy Dog under certain conditions.
 Some Service Dogs have dual

 certification.
 However, a credentialed Therapy Dog cannot necessarily become an Service Dog.